 How does that happen?
 This is a result of compound interest.
 As a 1% fee compounds over time, the impact that it has on your total return becomes larger and larger.

 Thankfully the fees charged by Vanguard index funds are nowhere near 1%.
 Vanguard's S&P 500 ETF, VOO, has an expense ratio of 0.03%.
 When applied to our example above, this expense ratio would only reduce your overall return by about $4,000 over 30 years.
 That's a far cry from the $150,000 cost of the 1% fund.

 Most Vanguard index funds will have expense ratios below 0.10%, making them very attractive for long term investors looking to minimize fees.

 But, when considering different index funds, you'll want to take other factors into consideration as well other than just the fee.

 Index funds offer a great way to diversify your investment portfolio.
 They are also a great pick for complete beginners.
 Since you are simply tracking a market index, there are significantly fewer management fees and fund operation fees.
 For this reason, Vanguard index funds have some of the lowest fees in the industry.

-One of the most well respected investors, Warren Buffett, recommends investing in a low fee index fund that tracks the performance of the S&P 500.
+One of the most well-respected investors, Warren Buffett, recommends investing in a low fee index fund that tracks the performance of the S&P 500.
 This is a time-tested strategy that the wealthy have been using to grow their money for decades.

 It does not matter if you’re an experienced investor or a beginner just starting out.
 All investors can benefit from Vanguard index funds.
 The most significant advantage is the low cost, making these funds attractive for beginners.
 Vanguard index funds are a great way to start building wealth.
 It is easy to get started and these funds have low operating costs and fees.